 Many institutions have early offer schemes you can apply for a place at university on the basis of your school results, awards and achievements.
 A separate application is required in addition to your UAC application to be considered on the basis of criteria other than ATAR.

 ACU Community Achiever Program (CAP) - open from 1st May - 31st July 2018.
 For students who regularly volunteer through your school, community organisation, or cultural or religious group.
 More information is available here.

-ACU Passion for Law (P4L) - applications have not yet opened for university entry in 2019.
+ACU Passion for Law (P4L) - applications are open for university entry in 2019.
 Minimum ATAR 78.
 More information is available here.

-E12 for University of Sydney - applications have not yet opened for university entry in 2019.
+E12 for University of Sydney - applications will open in August for university entry in 2019.
 This early offer scheme is for students suffering from financial hardship.
 More information is available here.

 UNE Direct Early Entry - Armidale campus.
 Early entry applications close on 28th September 2018.
 Apply here.

 University of Wollongong - open from 1st August - 24th August 2018.
 The criteria for early admission varies and further information regarding admission to university in 2018 will be available in June.
 More information is available here.

 SRS - Schools Recommendation Scheme - centralised scheme co-ordinated through UAC on behalf of multiple universities.
 Applications will open in August 2018.

 Students make their university application through the Universities Admissions Centre (UAC).
 There are multiple offer rounds.
 If you receive an offer to your first preference in one offer round, you won’t be considered for your lower preferences in subsequent offer rounds unless you change your preferences.
 Read about how to manage the offer process here.